 - Structural Biology and Biophysics (“BPHYS”; offered by the MCB department)

-Biology undergraduate majors make up one of the largest majors in CLAS with about 2000 students at the Storrs campus.
-The numbers of biology majors are broken down into the following:
+Biology undergraduates make up one of the largest majors in CLAS with about 2000 students at the Storrs campus.
+The majors within the biological sciences are broken down as follows: